10,100,000 in China (2010 census). Population total all countries: 10,416,910. Some are monolingual.

-Mainly in Xinjiang Province, Uyghur Autonomous Region.
-Small areas in Gansu and Xizang provinces.
+Mainly in Xinjiang Uygur Autonomous Region.
+Small numbers in other Chinese provinces and regions.

 2 (Provincial).
 Statutory provincial language in Xinjiang Uyghur Autonomous Region (1984, Ethnic Regional Autonomy Act, Articles 10 and 21).
 Language of recognized nationality: Uygur.

-SOV; postpositions; genitives, adjectives, numerals, relatives before noun heads; question words initial; a few prefixes; 3 suffixes on nouns; 6 suffixes on verbs; word order distinguishes subjects and indirect objects, topic and comment; 8 noun cases shown by suffixes; verb suffixes mark subject person, number, 2nd person marks plural and 3 levels of respect; passive, reflexive, reciprocal and causative; comparatives; CV, CVC, CVCC syllables; nontonal.
+SOV; postpositions; genitives, adjectives, numerals, relatives before noun heads; question words initial; word order distinguishes subjects and indirect objects, topic and comment; 8 noun cases shown by suffixes; verb suffixes mark subject person, number, 2nd person marks plural and 3 levels of respect; passive, reflexive, reciprocal and causative; comparatives; CV, CVC, CVCC syllables; nontonal.

-Widely used in print media in Kashgar.
-Vigorous.
+Vigorous, except in Urumqi.
 All domains.
 All ages.
 Positive attitudes.
-Young people and intellectuals also use Chinese [cmn].
+Young people, intellectuals, and city dwellers also use Chinese [cmn].
 Also use English [eng], Russian [rus].
 Used as L2 by Ainu [aib], Ili Turki [ili], Kyrgyz [kir], Northern Uzbek [uzn], Peripheral Mongolian [mvf], Russian [rus], Salar [slr], Sarikoli [srh], Tatar [tat], Xibe [sjo].

 Those in the north are more influenced by modern Chinese culture.
 Muslim (Sunni).